Blueberry

 HOW DOES IT WORK?

-Blueberry, like its relative the cranberry, might help prevent bladder infections by stopping bacteria from attaching to the walls of the bladder.
+Blueberry, like its relative the cranberry, might help prevent bladder immune challenges by stopping bacteria from attaching to the walls of the bladder.
 Blueberry fruit is high in fiber which could help normal digestive function.
 It also contains vitamin C and other antioxidants.
 Blueberry also contains chemicals that might reduce swelling and destroy cancer cells.

 USES